Skip to content

 Measure values

-Hold Ctrl and drag in the plot, (or hold Middle Mouse Button and drag) to create a query rectangle.
-Release the mouse and a statistics popup appears showing min, max, mean, standard deviation, and more for every series inside the rectangle.
+Hold Ctrl and drag in the plot (or hold the middle mouse button and drag) to draw a query rectangle.
+Release the mouse and a popup shows the minimum, maximum, mean, standard deviation and more for every series inside the rectangle.

-Drag the rectangle's corners or edges to resize it, or drag its interior to reposition it.
-The statistics update in real time.
+Drag the rectangle's corners or edges to resize it, or its interior to move it.
+The statistics update as you go.

-Enable additional analysis options (RMS, rise time, FFT, and others) in SettingsQuery Options.
-See Query & Analysis Tools for the full list of available statistics.
+Turn on further calculations, such as RMS, rise time and FFT, in SettingsQuery Options.
+See Query & Analysis Tools for the full list.

 Query rectangle with statistics